Beginnings of Identity Politics

 Critique on the Gallery Wall

-Identity Politics are not only played out in non-conventional spaces or in ways that are unfamiliar to art audiences.
-Many artists create work fully able to be displayed and evaluated as more conventional painting, installation or sculpture, whilst still maintaining a strong political message asserting a particular identity.
+Issues and politics of identity are not only played out in non-conventional spaces or in ways that are unfamiliar to art audiences.
+Many artists create work fully able to be displayed and evaluated as more conventional painting, installation or sculpture, whilst still maintaining a strong political message about identity.
 This critique from within the gallery system often intersects with Institutional Critique, the questioning of the gallery system itself, and/or the political positions of the artist themselves.
-To be usefully considered Identity Politics though, the work should reflect a position occupied by the artist, and be attempting to address its visibility or marginalization through the work itself.
+To be usefully considered Identity Art though, the work should reflect a position occupied by the artist, and address the visibility or marginalization of the identity through the work itself.